Château Canon Saint-Émilion 2019 - 1er Grand Cru Classé B

 About the estate:

 250 years ago, a privateer with a passion for the land had Château Canon built.
-Twenty-five years ago, two brothers with an eye for aesthetics and a love of beauty purchased the estate.
+Twenty-five years ago, two brothers with a keen eye for aesthetics and a love of beauty purchased the estate.
 The Wertheimers (Chanel), after acquiring Rauzan-Ségla in Margaux, turned their attention to the Right Bank two years later, taking over Canon in 1996, followed by its neighbor, Château Berliquet, in 2017.
-Through successive restructuring efforts, and under the direction of Nicolas Audebert, Cabernet Franc has become a more significant component, now accounting for 30% of the vineyard’s plantings and the final blend.
-The vineyard’s perfect homogeneity on the asterian limestone of the plateau offers refined consistency, set within the labyrinth of quarries that run underground alongside the vines.
-Regardless of the vintage, Canon defies convention: hot years do not detract from its superb quality, as the limestone acts as a water reservoir.
-The wine’s signature slender elegance has built its reputation.
+Through a series of restructuring efforts, and under the direction of Nicolas Audebert, Cabernet Franc has become a more significant component, now accounting for 30% of the vineyard’s plantings and the final blend.
+The vineyard’s perfect uniformity on the asterian limestone of the plateau offers refined consistency, set within the labyrinth of quarries that run underground alongside the vines.
+Regardless of the vintage, Canon defies convention: hot years do not detract from its splendor, as the limestone acts as a water reservoir.
+The wine’s signature slender profile has built its reputation.

 Vinous